President Trump: We can help make America a manufacturing super power. Learn more

 Rail Road Switch

-ACC opposes any freight rail merger that further harms rail-to-rail competition and service reliability for U.S. manufacturers.
+ACC opposes any freight rail merger that threatens rail-to-rail competition or undermines service reliability for U.S. manufacturers.

 This policy page explains ACC’s position on potential transcontinental rail mergers, the expected impacts on competition, service, and shipping costs, and what regulators should do.